Open-Climate-Resilience-Policies/OCRP/_policies/virtual-power-plant.md

 ## Policy 3: The "Grid Services" Revenue Share

 **Concept:**
-When a homeowner shares their energy, they should be paid the same rate as a gas power plant.
+When a homeowner shares their energy, they shall be paid the same rate as a gas power plant.

 **The Policy:**
 1.  **The "Net-Export" Premium:** During declared "Flex Alerts" (high grid stress), the utility pays a premium rate (e.g., $2.00/kWh, which is ~10x the normal rate) for every kWh sent *back* to the grid from a car or battery.